use-cardano/use-cardano/README.md

 The package leverages [lucid](https://github.com/spacebudz/lucid) for transaction building and off-chain code to interact with smart contracts.
 For more information on that, visit the [lucid documentation](https://lucid.spacebudz.io/).

 This package uses blockfrost as the Cardano node provider by default.
-You can sign up here with a free or paid subscription: [blockfrost signup](https://blockfrost.io/)
+You can sign up here with a free or paid subscription: [blockfrost](https://blockfrost.io/)

-The following are blockfrost proxyUrl's if you decide to use it:
+The following are the current blockfrost proxyUrl's:

 ```
 "https://cardano-testnet.blockfrost.io/api/v0"